THT312 Water Management in Cold Climate

 Teaching exam periods:

-The course starts in June block and ends in the Autumn parallell.
+The course starts in June block and ends in the August block.

-Course frequency: Anually, starts in July ends in autumn parallell.
+Course frequency: Anually, starts in June and ends in august block.

 First time: 2017V